RealTschoegl/stock_app/README.md

 Tasks to complete:

-- [ X ] Add a function that pulls real-time stock prices
+- [X] Add a function that pulls real-time stock prices

 - [ X ] Launch a rails application to house the files